 - Single set of operation and maintenance procedures for the major equipment

-Safety.
 The Authority has an excellent safety record, and safety was a primary consideration during the design of the upgrade for the South Side and Central Pump Stations.
 While it was not possible to change their configuration to eliminate confined space entries, Mott MacDonald worked with the Authority to improve operational safety through new atmosphere monitors and additional lighting for hazardous areas.
 We determined that the original wet-well and dry-well ventilation did not meet current building codes, and designed new systems.
 Inspection of the existing wet-well channels and grating revealed extensive corrosion, and a new grating system was added to the contract through a change order.

-Quality.
 Our design provides the Two Bridges Sewerage Authority with more efficient, reliable, up-to-date, and resilient equipment, enabling it to handle increased demand and emergencies.
 Portable pumps and connections designed by Mott MacDonald proved valuable during Hurricane Irene, Tropical Storm Lee, and Hurricane Sandy.
 In the aftermath of Hurricane Sandy, the Authority was able to accept additional sludge customers when other sludge processing facilities in the region were disabled by the storm.

-With potential impact to residents and businesses in seven towns in the event of a failure, the resiliency of the Central and South Side Pump Stations was paramount to the Authority.
+With potential impact to residents and businesses in seven towns in the event of a failure, the resilience of the Central and South Side Pump Stations was paramount to the Authority.
 We worked closely with major pump manufacturers to design a system that can use a single pump and force main during average flows, and multiple pumps and force mains during peak flows, through motor-actuated valves controlled automatically by wet-well level or magnetic flow-meter readings.

-Schedule.
 The contract construction schedule provided for a 26-month duration.
 The Authority received beneficial use of the South Side Pump Station after 18 months, and the modified Central Pump Station was operation after 26 months.